mstksg/inCode/copy/entries/dependent-haskell-1.md

 idea is that you try to minimize the squared error of what the neural network outputs for a given input vs. the actual expected output.
 You find the direction of change that minimizes the error (by finding the derivative), and move that direction.
-The implementation of Feed-forward backpropagation is found in many sources online and in literature, so let's see the implementation in Haskell:
+The implementation of backpropagation is found in many sources online and in literature, so let's see the implementation in Haskell:

 [backprop]: https://en.wikipedia.org/wiki/Backpropagation